-Section 26.0 Medical Records
+Section 27.0 Medical Records

-- 26.1 The medical record service shall be under the full-time direction of a registered medical record administrator or a registered health information administrator (RHIA) who is certified by the American Health Information Management Association or who possesses equivalent training and experience. - 26.2 The medical record department shall be adequately staffed and equipped to facilitate the accurate processing, checking, indexing, filing and retrieval of all medical records.
+- 27.1 The medical record service shall be under the full-time direction of a registered medical record administrator or a registered health information administrator (RHIA) who is certified by the American Health Information Management Association or who possesses equivalent training and experience. - 27.2 The medical record department shall be adequately staffed and equipped to facilitate the accurate processing, checking, indexing, filing and retrieval of all medical records. - A medical record shall be established and maintained for every person treated on an inpatient, outpatient (ambulatory) or emergency basis, in any unit of the hospital.
+The record shall be available to all other units. - 27.4 Written policies and procedures shall be established regarding content and completion of medical records by an appropriate multidisciplinary group.
+Also, this group shall be responsible for ongoing review. - 27.5 Entries in the medical record shall be made by the responsible person in accordance with hospital policies and procedures. - 27.6 The medical record shall contain sufficient information to identify the patient and the problem, to describe the treatment and document the results. - 27.7 The content of all medical records (inpatient, outpatient, ambulatory and emergency) shall conform with applicable standards of reference 9.
+Further, medical records shall document the primary language of the patient; shall document any hospital provision of interpretive services by bilingual clinicians, qualified interpreters, or qualified sign language interpreters; and shall document the inability to provide interpretive services by bilingual clinicians, qualified interpreters, or qualified sign language interpreters as required by the patient.

-- A medical record shall be established and maintained for every person treated on an inpatient, outpatient (ambulatory) or emergency basis, in any unit of the hospital.
-The record shall be available to all other units. - Written policies and procedures shall be established regarding content and completion of medical records by an appropriate multidisciplinary group.
-Also, this group shall be responsible for ongoing review. - 26.5 Entries in the medical record shall be made by the responsible person in accordance with hospital policies and procedures. - 26.6 The medical record shall contain sufficient information to identify the patient and the problem, to describe the treatment and document the results. - 26.7 The content of all medical records (inpatient, outpatient, ambulatory and emergency) shall conform with applicable standards of reference 9. - 26.8 The medical record, including the discharge summary, shall be completed within thirty (30) days of the patient's discharge. - 26.9 Provisions shall be made for the safe storage of medical records in accordance with reference 10. - 26.10 All medical records either original or accurate reproductions shall be preserved for a minimum of five (5) years following discharge of the patient in accordance with section 23-3-26 of reference 11. - 26.10.1 Records of minors shall be kept for at least five (5) years after such minor shall have reached the age of 18 years. - 26.11 A mechanism shall be established to ensure confidentiality of all medical records, including computerized or electronic records.
+- 27.8 The medical record, including the discharge summary, shall be completed within thirty (30) days of the patient's discharge. - 27.9 Provisions shall be made for the safe storage of medical records in accordance with reference 10. - 27.10 All medical records either original or accurate reproductions shall be preserved for a minimum of five (5) years following discharge of the patient in accordance with section 23-3-26 of reference 11. - 27.10.1 Records of minors shall be kept for at least five (5) years after such minor shall have reached the age of 18 years. - 27.11 A mechanism shall be established to ensure confidentiality of all medical records, including computerized or electronic records.